python-can-define-radio/python-course/classroom_activities/ex_1a_shell.md

 - Use it to make notes about what the commands do.

 Notes:
-- In the text below, a pair of pound symbols (##) introduce instructions or a comment for you the student.
+- In the text below, a pair of pound symbols (##) introduces instructions or a comment for you the student.
 - Commands to be entred in Linux Terminal window are written without any such prefix.
 - Press the {enter} key after each command line.